UNOsan118/Future-Engineers-2023/schemes/power_and_sense/README.md

 * Raspberry Pi is supported.
 * With a 160-degree viewing angle, it is possible to see a wide area at a time.
 * high resolution (of an image).

+### How this is used
+The camera is used in this vehicle to assess the surroundings.
+No other sensors, such as distance sensors, are used, and this camera is the only way to understand the surroundings.
+In other words, the camera recognizes not only the signs but also the walls on both sides.
+The resulting images are processed on a Raspberry Pi using the Python language.

 Reference is [here](https://jp.sainsmart.com/products/wide-angle-fov160-5-megapixel-camera-module-for-raspberry-pi)